 At both national and local level, responsibility for the support that disabled children need – including those with life-limiting conditions – sits with a range of organisations.
 All too often, the needs of disabled children and their families are not the priority within those services; and no-one sees it as their responsibility to ensure that services join-up and meet the needs of families.

 The existing law related to disabled children and their families stems from over 10 different Acts of Parliament, regulations and guidance which have developed over the past 50 years.
 It is difficult for parents to navigate; and it leads to different services and agencies shifting responsibility between themselves, and with families falling between the gaps.

-We ask the government to:
+We call on the government to:

-- work with parents to clarify existing legal rights and entitlements.
+- work with parents to clarify existing legal rights and entitlements

 - make disabled children a priority across government, at both national and local level.

 The success of the SEND reforms should be judged on whether they lead to a more joined up system of assessments, plans and services for children with the most complex needs and their families across education, health and care.
 As vital as educational attainment and routes to employment are, the ultimate test of the SEND system should be whether it helps disabled children and young people lead as fulfilled lives as possible and achieve the outcomes that are important to them.